Horospheres in Teichm\"uller space and mapping class group: The geometry of horospheres

 \section{The geometry of horospheres}

 In this section, we study the geometry of horospheres in $\mathcal{T}_{g,n}$.
-Although the Teichm\"uller metric is neither non-positively curved nor $\delta$-hyperbolic, we will show that the asymptotic geometry of horospheres, for those associated with indecomposable measured foliations, behave like in a hyperbolic space.
+Although the Teichm\"uller metric is neither non-positively curved nor $\delta$-hyperbolic, we will show that the asymptotic geometry of horospheres, for those associated with indecomposable measured foliations, have similar properties to those in the hyperbolic space.